Calls to ditch 'ecocide treaty' after failed reform efforts

 Initially, it was set up to protect investments in post-Soviet countries.
 But concern has been mounting in recent years because EU countries are facing legal challenges over their climate policies.

-Yamina Sahe, who calls it "ecocide treaty," says it's time for the EU to withdraw.
+Yamina Saheb, who calls it "ecocide treaty," says it's time for the EU to withdraw.

-"It is impossible to make this treaty climate-friendly," said Sahe told EUobserver in an interview.
+"It is impossible to make this treaty climate-friendly," said Saheb told EUobserver in an interview.

 EU countries cannot comply with the EU climate law and international commitments and, at the same time, ECT obligations, she said.